 Many people would like to remain friends with their exes even after the nastiest of breakups.
-After all, it’s only natural to want to be near the person you have grown close to and made you happy once upon a time.
+After all, it’s only natural to want to be near the person who you have grown close to and who made you happy once upon a time.
 However, continuing to be friends with your ex can have damaging effects on both the already deteriorating relationship as well as your fragile state of mind.
 Here’s why.

 - Everyone Needs Their Space